Kansas City, Kansas Public Library: History

 As the city grew, so did the library system.
-In 1910 the City of Argentine was annexed, and W.W.
-Thomas, through an agreement with local businesses, created a public library in a storefront with Miss Hazel Beeler was the first librarian.
+In 1910, the City of Argentine was annexed, and W. W. Thomas, through an agreement with local businesses, created a public library in a storefront with Miss Hazel Beeler was the first librarian.
 This new library soon became a branch of the Kansas City, Kansas Library, and in 1917 the city opened the Argentine Carnegie Library adjacent to Emerson Park.
 This facility survived the 1951 flood and, by the 1970s, housed the largest Spanish Language collection in the metro area.
 When the downtown Carnegie Library was demolished in 1958 to build the Main Library, it was the sole remaining Carnegie library in the city.
-In 1998 it was added to National Register of Historic Places.The building served as both the public library and the school library for Emerson Elementary school until 2012.
+In 1998, it was added to National Register of Historic Places.The building served as both the public library and the school library for Emerson Elementary school until 2012.
 In 2012 the current South Branch opened at a cost of $6 million, one third of which was acquired by the fundraisers of local residents.
 The school district agreed to pay for the rest if residents raised $1.5 million to $2 million.
 A former grocery store was demolished to make way for the current library, and the school district took possession of the former library.

 Demand for library service in the western part of the city led to the creation, in 1963, of a small library at the old Horniff School at 98th and state.
-In 1971 the library moved to a storefront library in the Wyandotte Plaza shopping center under the direction of Pat Gaunce.
+In 1971, the library moved to a storefront library in the Wyandotte Plaza shopping center under the direction of Pat Gaunce.
 The storefront became popular with families, and soon the community needed a larger facility.
 In 1986 the new West Wyandotte Library was opened, featuring art gallery space and a new home for the Fine Arts department.

 The library system began offering mobile library services to residents throughout the county in 1964.
-Over the years, service was provided via various vehicles, from a converted bread truck to the current fleet of three state-of-the-art mobile libraries.
+Over the years, service was provided via various vehicles, from a converted bread truck to the current fleet of three mobile libraries.

-In 2001 the library entered into a unique agreement with the Board of Education and Parks Department to create the Mr. & Mrs. F.L.
-Schlagle Library and Environmental Learning Center at Wyandotte County Lake.
+In 2001, the library entered into a unique agreement with the Board of Education and Parks Department to create the Mr. & Mrs. F. L. Schlagle Library and Environmental Learning Center at Wyandotte County Lake.
 This facility offers visitors library materials on science and nature and houses a small menagerie of local animals.
-It offers innovative and interactive programming for youth throughout the area, at the library facility, as well as area schools and organizations.
+It offers programming for youth throughout the area, at the library facility, as well as area schools and organizations.
 This facility is one of only two such library environmental learning centers in the United States.

-In collaboration with the Turner Recreation Commission, the Kansas City, KS School District 500, and the Wyandotte County Library Board, the library's newest branch, was opened in the Turner Recreation Center in 2008.
+In collaboration with the Turner Recreation Commission, the Kansas City, KS School District 500, and the Wyandotte County Library Board, the library's newest branch was opened in the Turner Recreation Center in 2008.
 It provides full library services to patrons in the southwest part of our community.